ib565/SeqView/README.md

 ### Creating a Sequence

-1. Paste a DNA or RNA sequence (A, T, G, C for DNA; A, U, G, C for RNA)
+1. **Paste a sequence**: Enter a DNA or RNA sequence (A, T, G, C for DNA; A, U, G, C for RNA) into the textarea
+2. **Or upload FASTA**: Choose a `.fa`, `.fasta`, or `.txt` file in FASTA format
+   - Only the **first record** in the file is used
+   - If the record has a header line (e.g. `>My sequence`) and the name field is empty, the header is used as the default name
-2. Optionally add a name for the sequence
+3. Optionally add a name for the sequence (or edit the auto-filled name from FASTA)
-3. Click "View Sequence"
+4. Click "View Sequence"
-4. You'll be redirected to the edit page with a unique edit token
+5. You'll be redirected to the edit page with a unique edit token

 ### Viewing Sequences